 Take action on customer intent data

 Understanding consumer intent is only part of the process of winning over customers.
-Taking action is key to ensuring your customer journey accurately guides customer behavior and enables customers to fulfill their intention.
+Taking action is key to ensuring your customer journey accurately guides customer behaviour and enables customers to fulfil their intention.

 The route your potential digital customer takes should encourage: